shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 ### 11.5 **Last-resort** private-DNS fallback (do NOT use in normal failover)

-The Active-Active design ([§1.5](#15-private-dns-zone--primary-regional-zone-in-the-central-connectivity-subscription-split-horizon), [§2.3](#23-dr-regional-private-dns-zone-in-the-central-connectivity-subscription), [§7.3](#73-repeat-for-dr--register-dr-pe-in-the-dr-region-private-dns-zone)) makes this runbook unnecessary in steady-state failover — each region's Private DNS zone is independent and points at its own local PE, and the global FQDN is health-routed by Traffic Manager ([§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)). **Use the steps below ONLY** in the rare scenario where the DR-region Private DNS zone itself has been damaged or is mis-pointing, *and* Traffic Manager has been unable to recover.
-In a normal regional outage, do not touch the Private DNS zones — TM handles the public FQDN, local resolution inside each surviving region handles the private path, and edits to a zone in a failed region are pointless (the failed-region workloads are already down).
+The Active-Active design ([§1.5](#15-private-dns-zone--primary-regional-zone-in-the-central-connectivity-subscription-split-horizon), [§2.3](#23-dr-regional-private-dns-zone-in-the-central-connectivity-subscription), [§7.3](#73-repeat-for-dr--register-dr-pe-in-the-dr-region-private-dns-zone)) makes this runbook unnecessary in steady-state failover — each region's Private DNS zone is independent and points at its own local PE, and the global FQDN is health-routed by Microsoft's platform-managed routing layer ([§3.2](#32-global-fqdn-routing-platform-managed)). **Use the steps below ONLY** in the rare scenario where the DR-region Private DNS zone itself has been damaged or is mis-pointing, *and* the platform router has been unable to converge.
+In a normal regional outage, do not touch the Private DNS zones — the platform router handles the canonical FQDN, local resolution inside each surviving region handles the private path, and edits to a zone in a failed region are pointless (the failed-region workloads are already down).

 Run from a hardened operator workstation that holds **Private DNS Zone Contributor** on the **DR-region** zone (`privatelink.managedhsm.azure.net` in `$CONN_DNS_RG_DR`, in the central connectivity subscription).